 13. Peach Pie Cake

-This one-bowl Peach Pie Cake is perfect for when the weather gets a bit warmer (or like us who live in the South, you have no reason not to cook this year round).
+This one-bowl Peach Pie Cake is perfect for when the weather gets a bit warmer (or like us who live in the South, you have no reason not to cook this year-round).
 Peach pie filling is lightly folded into a one-bowl vanilla cake and topped with a sweet vanilla glaze.
+It's the perfect recipe using canned pie filling for a summery treat.

 14. Apple Lasagna